Skip to main content

 Franz Welser-Möst

 Now in his 24th season, Franz Welser-Möst continues to shape an unmistakable sound culture as Music Director of The Cleveland Orchestra.
-Under his leadership, the Orchestra has earned repeated international acclaim for its musical excellence, reaffirmed its strong commitment to new music, and brought opera back to the stage of Severance Music Center.
+Under his leadership, the Orchestra has earned repeated international acclaim for its musical excellence, reaffirmed its strong commitment to new music, and brought annual opera productions back to the stage of Severance Music Center.
 In recent years, the Orchestra also launched its own streaming platform, Adella.live, and a recording label.
 Today, it boasts one of the youngest audiences in the United States.

 In addition to residencies in the US and Europe, Welser-Möst and the Orchestra perform regularly at the world’s leading international festivals.
 Welser-Möst will remain Music Director until 2027, making him the longest-serving music director of The Cleveland Orchestra.